-In the dairy sector, clover fatigue is observed due to improper crop rotation.
-To address it, one dairy farm took the initiative to exchange parcels with another farmer to improve and open rotations.
-This gave good results and proved to be scalable.
-The way farmers exchange the parcels, the relative prices, and the acreage amplitude are not dealt with using ‘scientific’ criteria but are based on intuitions.
+In the dairy sector, clover fatigue is observed due to improper crop rotation and grass clover monocultures.
+To address it, one dairy farm took the initiative to exchange parcels with a vegetable grower to improve and open rotations.
+Although this showed positive results and proved to be scalable, it did not address the relative prices, and the acreage amplitude was based on intuition rather than ‘scientific’ criteria.
 There is a need for more rigorous approaches.
-The way farmers decide to collaborate will be a research focus in the project.

 How is the problem addressed and which actors are involved?

-The case study goal is to understand and find solutions for the social-economic and practical constraints that hinder interfarming between both dairy (animal production farmers) and vegetable farmers.
-On the organisational level the objective is to learn and to exchange with other case studies about the different topics to enhance crop rotation and to learn about new methodologies to work on impact changes with groups of farmers.
+The goal of the case study is to understand and find solutions for the socio-economic and practical constraints that hinder inter-farming between livestock farmers and vegetable growers.
+At the organisational level, the objective is to learn and to exchange with other case studies about the different possibilities to enhance crop rotation and to learn about new methodologies to create positive change with groups of farmers.

 Relevance to the DiverIMPACTS goals